tgirke/plantsecretome/_site/README.md

-##  2016 CSHL Plant Sciences Course on RNA-Seq Analysis
+## Website for Plant SECRETome Project

-RNA-Seq Analysis with R/Bioconductor.
-The life version of this site is [here](https://tgirke.github.io/CSHL_RNAseq).
+The life version of this site is [here](https://tgirke.github.io/plantsecretome).